Ben Youssef applauds Chiefs resilience vs Sundowns, comments on Shabalala injury

-Ben Youssef Hails Kaizer Chiefs Players After Holding Sundowns, Speaks on Mduduzi Shabalala’s Injury
+Ben Youssef Hails Kaizer Chiefs Stars After Holding Sundowns, Speaks on Mduduzi Shabalala’s Injury

-Kaizer Chiefs co-coach Khalil Ben Youssef was satisfied with a hard-earned result away to the reigning champions, but his optimism was dampened by worry over an injury to Mduduzi Shabalala.
+- Khalil Ben Youssef has reacted to Kaizer Chiefs' 1-1 draw against Mamelodi Sundowns in the Betway Premiership on Wednesday

+- The Kaizer Chiefs co-coach showered praise on his players due to their performance against the defending champions in Pretoria

 Don't miss out!
 Join Briefly News Sports channel on WhatsApp now!